Types of Coffee Pods (Capsule Compatibility)

 So how do you navigate the world of pods, pads, and capsules?
 We’re here to help.

 Coffee pod vs coffee capsule

 If you think coffee capsules and coffee pods are the same thing, then think again.
 But on the other hand, you’re also kind of right.
 These two terms should refer to different things, but in reality, they’re often used interchangeably.
 Confused?
 We’ll explain.

 A coffee pod or pad is a pre-packaged dose of ground coffee in a paper filter like a round teabag.
 These come in two types: soft and hard.

 Coffee pods come in two types: soft and hard.

-The soft style is used to make drip coffee in a range of non-pressurised machines (but not Keurigs).
+The soft style is used to make drip coffee in a range of non-pressurised machines.
 The hard type is used to make espresso in pump machines, and are also called Easy Serving Espresso (E.S.E) pods.

 You’re probably much more familiar with the coffee capsule.
 Depending on the brand they’re made from aluminium or plastic to house the coffee grounds, and sometimes a filter.
 Capsule machines produce either espresso-style coffee, such as with the Nespresso, or drip coffee with brands like Keurig.
 You may hear these referred to as coffee capsules, coffee pods, Nespresso pods/capsules, or K-Cups.

 The problem comes about because many people call Nespresso capsules “pods”.
 If you want to buy coffee pods or pads, you’ll probably have to specify exactly what you are after.